ValuJet Flight 592: Legacy

 In a June 4, 2013, Miami Herald article, a local resident stated that while slogging through the sawgrass several months earlier, he had found a partially melted gold pendant in the same area.
 It is believed to have been a possession of a victim of either the ValuJet crash or the 1972 crash of Eastern Air Lines Flight 401, which had occurred about 2 mi from the ValuJet crash site.

 In popular culture

-Three National Geographic shows, Why Planes Crash ("Fire in the Sky"), Seconds from Disaster ("Florida Swamp Air Crash") and Mayday ("Fire in the Hold"), covered the crash.
+Three different shows have covered the crash of ValuJet 592: Seconds from Disaster ("Florida Swamp Air Crash"), Why Planes Crash ("Fire in the Sky"), and Mayday ("Fire in the Hold").
 It was also featured in the last episode of the four-part Travel Channel series Probable Cause: Air Crash Investigations and in an episode of Cops being filmed in the Miami area at the time.
 The series premiere of CSI: Miami also referenced elements of the crash such as the Everglades search.